polotek/http-console/README.md

     http://127.0.0.1:5984/> Accept: application/json
     http://127.0.0.1:5984/> X-Lodge: black

-These headers are sent with all requests in this session.
+These headers are saved and sent with all requests in this session unless they are changed.
 To see all active headers, run the `.headers` command:

     http://127.0.0.1:5984/> .headers
     Accept: application/json